Existence of an unbounded nodal hypersurface for smooth Gaussian fields in dimension $d \ge 3$: Introduction

-\paragraph{Organization of the paper.} In Section \ref{sec3}, we give some notations and recall some preliminary results.
+\textbf{Organization of the paper.} In Section \ref{sec3}, we give some notations and recall some preliminary results.
 Section \ref{sec2} contains the proof of Proposition \ref{prop:mw}.
 Section~\ref{sec4} is devoted to the proof of a Russo--Seymour--Welsh type result with many contact points.
 At this point, we will have all the tools in hand to prove (an analogue of) \eqref{eq:2armsintro}.
 This is done in Section~\ref{sec5}.
 In Section~\ref{sec6}, we state and prove a general renormalization scheme that will be used together with (the analogue of)~\eqref{eq:2armsintro} in the two last sections in order to conclude the proof of our main result Theorem~\ref{thm:main}.
 The first and second parts $i)$ and $ii)$ of this theorem are proved in Sections \ref{sec7} and \ref{sec8} respectively.

-\paragraph{Acknowledgments} The problem was suggested to us by Peter Sarnak.
+\textbf{Acknowledgments.} The problem was suggested to us by Peter Sarnak.
 We thank him as well as Vincent Beffara and Damien Gayet for inspiring discussions.
-We also thank Matthis Lehmkühler very much for providing the proofs of the FKG inequalities from Section \ref{ssec:app_fkg} to us.
+We also thank Matthis Lehmkühler very much for providing the proofs of the FKG inequalities from Sect.\ \ref{ssec:app_fkg} to us.
+Moreover, we thank Damien Gayet who provided the proof of Lem.~\ref{L:top} to us and Thomas Letendre for help with such topological questions.
 An important part of this work was done while AR and HV were visiting HD-C and P-FR in IHES, that we thank for hospitality.

+Finally, we wish to thank an anonymous referee for helpful comments and his or her careful reading of our paper, and we are extremely grateful to David Vernotte for his careful reading of our paper and for drawing our attention to a mistake in Sect.\ \ref{sec5} that is corrected in the present version -- this has actually led to an improvement of the paper (now, we do not need any sprinkling in Prop.\ \ref{prop:mw}).

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreements No.~757296 and No.~851565).
 The authors acknowledge funding from the SwissMap funded by the Swiss FNS.